dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 As an example, consider the following case study.
 It includes real data from a real company that wishes to remain anonymous.

-First, let’s look at the growth of the engineering staff.
-I’m sure you’ll agree that this trend is very encouraging.
+First, let's look at the growth of the engineering staff.
+I'm sure you'll agree that this trend is very encouraging.
 Growth like that shown in Figure 1.1 must be an indication of significant success!

 Figure 1.1  Growth of the engineering staff

-Now let’s look at the company’s productivity over the same time period, as measured by simple lines of code (Figure 1.2).
+Now let's look at the company's productivity over the same time period, as measured by simple lines of code (Figure 1.2).

 Figure 1.2  Productivity over the same period of time

 Clearly something is going wrong here.
 Even though every release is supported by an ever-increasing number of developers, the growth of the code looks like it is approaching an asymptote.
-Now here’s the really scary graph: Figure 1.3 shows how the cost per line of code has changed over time.
+Now here's the really scary graph: Figure 1.3 shows how the cost per line of code has changed over time.

-These trends aren’t sustainable.
-It doesn’t matter how profitable the company might be at the moment: Those curves will catastrophically drain the profit from the business model and drive the company into a stall, if not into a downright collapse.
+These trends aren't sustainable.
+It doesn't matter how profitable the company might be at the moment: Those curves will catastrophically drain the profit from the business model and drive the company into a stall, if not into a downright collapse.

 What caused this remarkable change in productivity?
 Why was the code 40 times more expensive to produce in release 8 as opposed to release 1?